Bolpat/LyX-Layouts/README.md

 # LyX Mods

-Copy the files into the respective LyX user directory.
+Copy the folders into the respective LyX user directory.